|POLICY TITLE:||Carnegie Mellon University Computing Policy|

 Privileges and Responsibilities

 A fundamental premise of this policy is that anyone sharing computing resources with other individuals should behave as a reasonable, mature and ethical person.
-The user must recognize that computer systems and networks do not exist in some special rule-free environment; on the contrary, use of computers is a form of communication, and every component of a computing environment and every piece of information it contains belong to the university, the university community as a whole, or some individual or group within that community.
+The user must recognize that computer systems and networks do not exist in a special environment; on the contrary, use of computers is a form of communication, and every component of a computing environment and every piece of information it contains belong to the university, the university community as a whole, or some individual or group within that community.

 Access to Carnegie Mellon’s computing resources is contingent upon being a member of the university community and adhering to university and Computing Services policies, guidelines and procedures, including this policy.
 Misuse may result in the loss of access and/or university disciplinary action.
 For some users and certain systems, access may be authorized by specific departments, research centers or other organizations affiliated with Carnegie Mellon.
 In such cases, any department- or group-specific policies and guidelines must be adhered to when using resources provided by the department or group.
 This is in addition to university policies and Computing Services guidelines and procedures.